Employee set to bolt? Read the signs

-Managers often build relationships and ongoing communications with employees via one-on-one and, status updates and periodic as a means to gauge how an employee spends his or her workday, and assess whether primary job duties align with the employee’s skillset, interests and longer-term career goals.
+Managers often build relationships and ongoing communications with employees via one-on-one and team meetings, status updates and periodic performance reviews as a means to gauge how an employee spends his or her workday, and assess whether primary job duties align with the employee’s skillset, interests and longer-term career goals.

-While these tactics help managers support and guide employees, all rely onand self-reports.
-Given that recent research by the Society of Human Resources (SHRM) indicates just 38% of employees in the United States are very satisfied with their job, there’s a good chance your employees may be unhappy at work—despite what they share verbally.
+While these tactics help managers support and guide employees, all rely on employee feedback and self-reports.
+Given that recent research by the Society of Human Resources Management (SHRM) indicates just 38% of employees in the United States are very satisfied with their job, there’s a good chance your employees may be unhappy at work—despite what they share verbally.

 Yet, managers who pay attention to employee behavior could have an opportunity to intervene and address job frustration, before employees disengage to the point that they’re ready to hand in their notice.

 Here are some common signs that could indicate an employee’s next big career step could be out the door.

 They’re in the midst of a personal milestone.
 When best-practice insight and technology company CEB (now Gartner) studied the timing around when people quit their jobs, they found that key milestones in an employee’s personal life, like a 40th birthday, or a 10-year class reunion, are stronger predictors of potential job search activity than work events that involve peer-to-peer comparison, like performance review season, or a five-year work anniversary.

 Those “over the hill” balloons in the employee’s cube don’t always mean she’ll want to make a career change, but managers who recognize the impact such life events can have on an employee’s future career goals can proactively make a point to stay in contact with the employee, and potentially, redefine what the employee wants to accomplish in the next phase of her career.